laurynas/viisp-auth/README.md

 ### Overriding configuration

-When fetching ticket you can override some configuration attributes
+When fetching ticket you can override some configuration attributes.

 ```ruby
 ticket = VIISP::Auth.ticket(